Tagada85/playground-JhRqS7m6/statement.md

  - Gets its data from its arguments only
  - Return a value or another function

 These things make a pure function a lot easier to test, because it will always return the same value given the same arguments.
-In Javascript, you can write pure functions, even if Javascript is not a purely functional programming.
+In Javascript, you can write pure functions, even if Javascript is not a purely functional programming language.
 It just takes more discipline to stick with it.

 There are a few methods that you can learn in order to write pure functions.
 In this article, we will look a the *Array.prototype.reduce()* function.